Should You Take a Gap Year?

-- Gap years can involve doing paid work, an internship, volunteering, or traveling.
+- Gap years can involve doing paid work, completing an internship, volunteering, or traveling.

-- A gap year can help you recover from academic burnout or explore your passion.
+- A gap year can help you recover from academic burnout and explore your passion.

 What Is a Gap Year?

 A gap year is a semester or full year of experiential learning typically taken between high school graduation and college enrollment.
 Gap years are intended to give students a break from academics to discover themselves and consider what kind of education and career they want to pursue.

 Gap years take many forms and can involve doing paid work, completing an internship, volunteering, or traveling.
 These activities can also be done independently or as part of a structured gap-year program.